ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 ## What is the impact if I don't upgrade vSphere 6.x on my IBM Cloud bare metal hosts?
 {: #faq-v2t-migration-6x-impact}

 Upgrading your vSphere software is a customer responsibility and the decision to upgrade to a supported version is yours.
 However, your business might be at risk because VMware is under no obligation to provide product patches and updates, such as security updates and bug fixes.
-If IBM Cloud provides your vSphere licenses, then IBM Support cannot assist you with vSphere issues until you upgrade.
-IBM Cloud continues to support your bare metal servers infrastructure on our cloud and the vSphere 6.5 software until the VMware announced end of support date of 15 October 2022.
+If {{site.data.keyword.cloud_notm}} provides your vSphere licenses, then IBM Support cannot assist you with vSphere issues until you upgrade. {{site.data.keyword.cloud_notm}} continues to support your bare metal servers infrastructure on our cloud and the vSphere 6.5 software until the VMware announced end of support date of 15 October 2022.

 See also [different ways to run VMware workloads in IBM Cloud](/docs/vmwaresolutions?topic=vmwaresolutions-faq-v2t-migration#faq-v2t-migration-vmware-platforms).

 ## What is the impact if I don't upgrade vSphere 6.x on my VMware Solutions Dedicated - VMware vSphere (vSS) hosts?
 {: #faq-v2t-migration-6x-impact-vss}

 Upgrading your vSphere software is a customer responsibility and the decision to upgrade to a supported version is yours.
 However, your business might be at risk because VMware is under no obligation to provide product patches and updates, such as security updates and bug fixes.
-If IBM Cloud provides your vSphere licenses, then IBM Support cannot assist you with vSphere issues until you upgrade.
-IBM Cloud continues to support your bare metal servers infrastructure on our cloud and the vSphere 6.5 software until the VMware announced end of support date of 15 October 2022.
+If {{site.data.keyword.cloud_notm}} provides your vSphere licenses, then IBM Support cannot assist you with vSphere issues until you upgrade. {{site.data.keyword.cloud_notm}} continues to support your bare metal servers infrastructure on our cloud and the vSphere 6.5 software until the VMware announced end of support date of 15 October 2022.

 See also [different ways to run VMware workloads in IBM Cloud](/docs/vmwaresolutions?topic=vmwaresolutions-faq-v2t-migration#faq-v2t-migration-vmware-platforms).

-## What is the impact if I don't upgrade vSphere 6.x on my VMware Solutions Dedicated - vCenter Server (vCS) hosts?
+## What is the impact if I don't upgrade vSphere 6.x on my VMware Solutions Dedicated - vCenter Server hosts?
 {: #faq-v2t-migration-6x-impact-vcs}

 Upgrading your vSphere software is a customer responsibility and the decision to upgrade to a supported version is yours.
-However, your business might be at risk because VMware is under no obligation to provide product patches and updates, such as security updates and bug fixes.
-IBM Cloud support for ordering all update levels of VMware vSphere 6.5 ended on 10 October 2021 and you can no longer order new vCS instances with vSphere 6.5.
-Existing vCS vSphere 6.5 instances became read–only in the VMware Solutions console and through the public REST API, which means that you cannot add or remove clusters, hosts, storage, or services.
+However, your business might be at risk because VMware is under no obligation to provide product patches and updates, such as security updates and bug fixes. {{site.data.keyword.cloud_notm}} support for ordering all update levels of VMware vSphere 6.5 ended on 10 October 2021 and you can no longer order new vCenter Server instances with vSphere 6.5.
+Existing vCenter Server vSphere 6.5 instances became read–only in the VMware Solutions console and through the public REST API, which means that you cannot add or remove clusters, hosts, storage, or services.
 Your workloads that are hosted on the platform continue to run.

-To regain the ability to add or remove clusters, hosts, storage, or services you must upgrade to vSphere 6.7 or later.
-IBM Cloud recommends upgrading to 7.x until the VMware announced end of support date of 15 October 2022.
+To regain the ability to add or remove clusters, hosts, storage, or services you must upgrade to vSphere 6.7 or later. {{site.data.keyword.cloud_notm}} recommends upgrading to 7.x until the VMware announced end of support date of 15 October 2022.
 If your vCenter Server instance is running NSX-V, consider moving to vCenter Server with NSX-T. This lift and shift upgrade approach can be more beneficial due to the end of support of NSX-V. You might benefit from a target platform with updated hardware, upgraded VMware software, NSX-T, and a lower impact lift and shift migration rather than an in-place upgrade.

 See also [different ways to run VMware workloads in IBM Cloud](/docs/vmwaresolutions?topic=vmwaresolutions-faq-v2t-migration#faq-v2t-migration-vmware-platforms).

 ## If I am using Bring Your Own License (BYOL) on my IBM Cloud bare metal hosts how does this impact the upgrade?
 {: #faq-v2t-migration-6x-upgrade-impact-byol}

 Upgrading vSphere software is your responsibility.
-However, with BYOL you can access VMware Support directly by using your license agreement.
-IBM Cloud provides support for your bare metal servers infrastructure on IBM cloud.
+However, with BYOL you can access VMware Support directly by using your license agreement. {{site.data.keyword.cloud_notm}} provides support for your bare metal servers infrastructure on {{site.data.keyword.cloud_notm}}.

 For more information about upgrading, see [VMware ESXi upgrade VMware vSphere 6.7](https://docs.vmware.com/en/VMware-vSphere/6.7/vsphere-esxi-671-upgrade-guide.pdf){: external} and [vSphere upgrade VMware vSphere 6.5](https://docs.vmware.com/en/VMware-vSphere/6.5/vsphere-esxi-vcenter-server-651-upgrade-guide.pdf){: external}.
-As part of the upgrade planning, consider moving to the IBM Cloud vCenter Server with NSX-T offering, this lift and shift upgrade approach might be more beneficial.
+As part of the upgrade planning, consider moving to the {{site.data.keyword.cloud_notm}} vCenter Server with NSX-T offering, this lift and shift upgrade approach might be more beneficial.

 See also [different ways to run VMware workloads in IBM Cloud](/docs/vmwaresolutions?topic=vmwaresolutions-faq-v2t-migration#faq-v2t-migration-vmware-platforms).

-## If I am using Bring Your Own License (BYOL) on my VMware Solutions Dedicated - vCenter Server (vCS) hosts how does this impact the upgrade?
+## If I am using Bring Your Own License (BYOL) on my VMware Solutions Dedicated - vCenter Server hosts how does this impact the upgrade?
 {: #faq-v2t-migration-6x-upgrade-impact-byol-vcs}

 Upgrading vSphere software is your responsibility.
-However, with BYOL you access VMware Support directly by using your license agreement.
-IBM Cloud provides support for your bare metal servers infrastructure on our cloud.
+However, with BYOL you access VMware Support directly by using your license agreement. {{site.data.keyword.cloud_notm}} provides support for your bare metal servers infrastructure on our cloud.
 For more information, see [Upgrading vCenter Server vSphere software from vSphere 6.5 or 6.7 to 7.0](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vsphere_70_upgrade).
 If your vCenter Server instance is running NSX-V, consider moving to vCenter Server with NSX-T. This lift and shift upgrade approach might be more beneficial due to the end of support of NSX-V.

 See also [different ways to run VMware workloads in IBM Cloud](/docs/vmwaresolutions?topic=vmwaresolutions-faq-v2t-migration#faq-v2t-migration-vmware-platforms).